twashing/bkell/README.md

 - change password on user creation
 - separate export data  function
 - runnable scripts ; include code examples for adding account(s) and entries
+- don't see a way to disconnect from a datomic DB (worried about lingering connection issues)

 ## License